nategreco/CarND-Path-Planning-Project/writeup/README.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.

 My project includes the following files:
-* [main.cpp](../src/main.cpp) main program that runs the IO server (given from starter code), makes lane change decisions, and creates trajectory
+* [main.cpp](../src/main.cpp) main program that runs the IO server, makes lane change decisions, and creates trajectory
 * [spline.h](../src/spline.h) header file for spline interpolation library
 * [recording.mp4](./recording.mp4) video of 5.72 miles travelling around the course without incident